 A diet consisting of all the key food groups is vital for recovery.
-Honey can be used to stimulate appetite or give a little boost but it does not have much nutritional value.
-You can use honey as a base for other foods you have ground up.
-Kind of like putting ketchup on your kid’s food!
+Honey can be used to stimulate appetite or give a little boost but it does not have much nutritional value and should only be fed in a very tiny amounts due to the risk of it spreading to the body and gills.
+You could use honey as a base for other foods you have ground up but safe water or oil is a better option.

 Land hermit crabs can drink water without their claws if they are able to move themselves over the dish.
 Use small, shallow dishes such as a bottle cap.
 Keep both kinds of water very close to where the hermit crab is resting.
 If the hermit crab can walk a bit you can use a wide shallow dish.
 Change daily or when empty.
 Water must be treated with Prime or a similar water conditioner.